crafting-dev/terraform-provider-crafting/docs/resources/policy.md

 # Resource: crafting_policy

-A `crafting_policy` resource attaches a policy to a folder or org.
+A `crafting_policy` resource attaches a policy to a folder or organization.
+RBAC must be enabled to use this resource.

 ## Example